 Why did you decide to come to Carleton?

 Carleton offered me the balance between academics and swimming that I was looking for.
 Both Andy and Brooke emphasized that academics come first, but did not lessen the importance of commitment to swimming.
-Carleton seemed full of people interested in a broad range of topics and dedicated to school, but without competing with each other.
+Carleton seemed full of people interested in a broad range of topics and dedicated to school, but without a competitive atmosphere.

 What have been some of the differences between college and high school sports?